acode/cli/README.md

 	--force              Force command to overwrite existing workspace --no-login           No login - don't require an internet connection

-	Initializes Standard Libraryworkspace
+	Initializes Standard Library workspace

 login
 	--email              E-Mail
 	--password           Password

-	Logs in to Standard Libraryin this directory
+	Logs in to Standard Library in this directory

 logout
-	Logs out of Standard Libraryin this workspace
+	Logs out of Standard Library in this workspace

 logs [service]
 	-l                   The number of log lines you want to retrieve